Our Mission

 1962

-The Department of Food and Nutrition received approval from the American Dietetic Association for a dietetics program.
+Approval was received from the American Dietetic Association for a dietetics program.

 1967